CrossR/nvim_diary_template/README.md

     - Make a Diary entry, and have it auto-populated with todays events from GCal.
     - Any new events that are added, can be synced to GCal.
+    - Deoplete source for calendar names to specify which calendar to be used.
     - **TODO**: Add rename and remove syntax, such that events can be removed or edited.
 - GitHub Issues Integration: